tidyverse/tidyverse.org/content/blog/tidypredict-1-0-0/index.md

 ## Improved output for random forest models

 The previous version of tidypredict [`tidypredict_fit()`](https://tidypredict.tidymodels.org/reference/tidypredict_fit.html) would return a list of expressions, one for each tree, when applied to random forest models.
 This didn't align with what is returned by other types of models.
-In version 1.0.0, this has been changed to produce a single combined expression to reflect how predictions should be done.
+In version 1.0.0, this has been changed to produce a single, combined expression that reflects how predictions should be made.

-This is technically a breaking change, but one we believe is a worthwhile change as it provides a more consistent output for [`tidypredict_fit()`](https://tidypredict.tidymodels.org/reference/tidypredict_fit.html) as well as hides the technical details about how to combine trees from different packages.
+This is technically a breaking change, but one we believe is worthwhile, as it provides a more consistent output for [`tidypredict_fit()`](https://tidypredict.tidymodels.org/reference/tidypredict_fit.html) and hides the technical details about how to combine trees from different packages.

 ## Faster parsing of trees